mindwind/my-draft/note/study_hdfs.md

 When the replication factor of a file is reduced,  The next Heartbeat transfers this information to the DataNode.

+## Balancer
+负载均衡的定义
+A cluster is balanced if, for each DataNode, the utilization of the node3 differs from the utilization of the whole cluster4 by no more than the threshold value.

+负载均衡的限制
+the balancer guarantees that the decision does not reduce either the number of replicas or the number of racks.

 ## References
   1. [HDFS Architecture](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html)